qiime2/paper2/sphinx_docs/index.rst

 Introduction
 ============

-This tutorial illustrates the use of QIIME 2 (Bolyen et al., 2019) in processing, analyzing, and visualizing microbiome data.
+This tutorial illustrates the use of QIIME 2 (Bolyen et al., 2019) for processing, analyzing, and visualizing microbiome data.
 Here we use, as an example, a high-throughput 16S rRNA gene sequencing study, starting with raw sequences and producing publication-ready analysis and figures.
 QIIME 2 can